AmyLindsay1/ChefsKiss/_recipes/recipe2.md

 ---
 ![](../uploads/carb.jpg)

 Our Carbonara is a classic Italian dish made with egg, cheese, and bacon.
-We use a combination of pancetta, pecorino cheese, and a touch of cream to create a rich, creamy sauce that pairs perfectly with al dente spaghetti.
+We use a combination of pancetta, parmesan cheese, and a touch of cream to create a rich, creamy sauce that pairs perfectly with al dente spaghetti.
 Our Carbonara is a flavorful yet simple dish that is sure to please any palate.

 ## Ingredients: